 With so many options for music lovers out there, it can be hard to figure out what music streaming services work best with their listening habits, tech preferences and how much they’re willing to spend to listen to practically anything they want.
 Here’s a comparison to two of the most popular music streaming services, Rhapsody and Spotify, and how each enhances your listening experiences.
+Right off the bat, if you pick Spotify, Spotify offers video, podcasts, and more in a massive update.

 Launched in 2008 by Swedish startup AB, Spotfiy has come a long way in its four years of existence with 4.3 million daily active users and 12.5 million on a monthly basis (global figures), and not to mention 1.6 million paying subscribers across the globe.
 The DRM-based music streaming service likes to think of itself as your “new music collection” with millions of tracks available on a variety of platforms.
 While Spotify might be the new kid on the block, Rhapsody has been around since 2001 and is only available in the U.S. Claiming to be the “No.1 online music subscription service,” Rhapsody was the first streaming on-demand music subscription service to offer unlimited access to a large library of digital music for a flat monthly fee with 800,000 paying customers.